uniqhkn/Desktop-Media-Tool/docs/README.md

 # XMEGA USB Media Controller

-A USB media controller built around the ATxmega256A3U development board.
+A USB media controller built around the ATxmega256A3U HvA development board.

 The project focuses on learning